 YOU DON’T HAVE TO SIN

-Copyright © 2006 Trumpet Ministries, Inc. All Rights Reserved
+Copyright © 1999 Trumpet Ministries, Inc. All Rights Reserved

 Scripture taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan Bible Publishers.

 The same is true of victory over sin.
-Once we see such victory is scriptural we can choose to believe and pray until we receive.
+Once we see such victory is scriptural, we can choose to believe and pray until we receive.

+I’ll tell you what got me started on this article.
+Sal Manoguerra called me up and told me something that took place in his Bible study, a mix of Baptist and Pentecostal people.
 Sal teaches much the same thing that I do.
 A man in the group said to the effect, “No one ever told me before that you could get victory over sin.
-I supposed you just had to live with it.
+I assumed you just had to live with it.
 I have had a problem with anger.
 Every time I lost my temper I felt convicted but did not know I could get victory over it.
 Now I have faith for victory over anger and it has been weeks since I have given way to this sin.”

 When Sal relayed this to me, I said “That’s it!
-That’s just exactly right and so simple and practical!”
+That’s just exactly right and simple and practical!”

 You might wonder at my delight over this episode.
 The story is as follows.